jackblatch/techwithprivacy/content.md

 	- Utilise browser isolation
 		- Use Firefox containers on desktop devices
 		- On mobile, download different browsers and containerise apps that way (or with different profiles in GrapheneOS)
-- Avoid using SSO
+- Avoid authenticating into services with SSO
-- Give the least amount of app permission privileges as possible
+- Give the least amount of app permission as possible
-- Backup all data regularly (try automate it as much as possible, as it's often the first thing that goes otherwise)
+- Backup all data regularly (try automate it as much as possible, as it's often the first thing that isn't done otherwise)
 - 321 Backup rule
 	- 3 copies of your data
 	- 2 copies in different media formats